-- Informed Decision-Making: Accurate data enables policymakers to identify the scale and demographics of homelessness, ensuring targeted and efficient allocation of resources. - 2.
+- 1. Informed Decision-Making: Accurate data enables policymakers to identify the scale and demographics of homelessness, ensuring targeted and efficient allocation of resources. - 2.
 Tracking Progress: Data helps monitor the impact of programs and strategies, allowing for adjustments and improvements based on evidence. - 3.
 Tailored Interventions: Subpopulation-specific data (e.g., on youth, veterans, or families) helps design programs that address the unique needs of different groups. - 4.
 Collaboration and Coordination: Data facilitates collaboration by creating a shared understanding of the issue.

-In order to effectively address existing disparities, Council member departments and agencies must understand the current disparities and challenges to obtaining accurate data and commit to tailoring solutions to the needs of specific populations.
-With this in mind, this Plan, under Action Area #4, attempts to expand data integration across programs and systems, measure impacts, and conduct robust analyses on data to better understand homelessness in California.
+Through the adoption of this Action Plan, member departments and agencies commit to serving all Californians experiencing homelessness.
+With this in mind, this Plan, under Action Area #4, attempts to expand data integration across programs and systems, measure impacts, and conduct robust analyses on the data to better understand homelessness in California.

-In the following section, we discuss the Plan's goals, which are designed to show measurable progress toward preventing and ending homelessness in California, including the work to address racial disparities.
+In order to effectively address existing disparities, member departments and agencies must understand current disparities and the challenges to obtaining accurate data and commit to tailoring solutions to the needs of specific populations.
+In the following section, we discuss the Plan's goals, which are designed to show measurable progress toward preventing and ending homelessness in California.